 |If you are using WinZip 14.5 to WinZip 16.5, you should see this archived article about the same subject.

 Before you start zipping files, you may want to configure the options available in the Advanced section of the Create/Share (Edit) tab and/or you may want to click one or more of the buttons in the Convert Files As They Are Added section.
-Except for Full Path Information, the options in the Options drop down menu and the four check boxes will default to being off whenever you open WinZip.
+Except for Full Path Information, the items in the Options drop down menu will default to being off whenever you open WinZip.
 You should also inspect and configure the options available in the Settings tab.

-When you have your options set as you like, you can click the Add From My PC or the Add From Cloud button to open the Add dialog.
-Note: When a Zip file is open in WinZip, these Add buttons will be found on the Edit tab.
+When you have your options set as you like, you can click the From PC or Cloud button to open the Add dialog.
+Note: When a Zip file is open in WinZip, this button will be found on the Edit tab.

 The WinZip window will now display showing what you have added.
-You can add more at this point or you can click To My PC or To Cloud in the Save section when you have finished.
-After you click Save Zip, you will need to browse to the location where you want to save your Zip file, type the name you wish to use, and click Save.
+At this point, you can add more files or you can click To My PC or To Cloud in the Save section when you have finished.
+In the dialog that opens, you will need to browse to the location where you want to save your Zip file, type the name you wish to use, and click Save.
 You can share your Zip file before or after you save it.

 If you have further questions about zipping files or you encounter an issue using this information, please email Technical Support.